All the CX goodness—straight to your inbox

 Test the survey

 Every survey should be tested before it is applied to the respective audience.
 Testing the survey on a few mock respondents ensures the survey will be understood correctly and is working properly.
-Send the survey to a few employees first to get feedback and see if there are any missing questions or opportunities to improve it, or any technical glitches.

 Choose the survey’s frequency